taolicd/taolicd.github.io/_posts/2021-10-21-Bored_API_doc.md

 1. Install Node.js and install MongoDB.
 2. Clone the project from [https://github.com/drewthoennes/Bored-API](https://github.com/drewthoennes/Bored-API).
-3. Start MongoDB instance, change directory to the clone project from step 2 and run
+3. Start a MongoDB instance, change the directory to the cloned project from step 2 and run

       ```
       npm install